rizac/gfzreport/gfzreport/templates/network/template.rst

       caption

-   ".. _figure-label:" is the figure label, used to reference the figure via :numerf:`figure_label`:
+   ".. _figure-label:" is the figure label, used to reference the figure via :numerf:`figure_label`
-   In the following, with "directive block" (or simply block) we will denote the directive AND its label (if any).
-NOTE THAT ONLY A BLANK LINE, NOT EVEN COMMENTS, can be input between a label and its directive!
    - "./larch.png" is called the directive argument
    - ":width: 33%" and ":align: center" are directive options in the form :name: value
    - "caption" is called the directive content
    (For details, see http://docutils.sourceforge.net/docs/ref/rst/directives.html#figure)

+   **IMPORTANT**:
+   1. In the following, with "directive block" (or simply block) we will denote the directive AND its label (if any).
+   2. A directive block must be always preceeded and followed by a blank line.
+Always.
+   3. Only a blank line, not even comments, can be input between a label and its directive
-   From within the web application, NEVER EDIT FILE PATHS as they are relative to this document path on the server.
-Never EDIT option names, as they might break the document build.
+   4. From within the web application only, NEVER edit:
+      - file paths as they are relative to this document path on the server.
+      - option names, as they might break the document build.
       Everything else (non-file argument, non-file content, option values) can be editable

    You can always delete / move / copy a directive BLOCK anywhere in the text.
-   The block must be followed and preceeded by an empty line.

    Non-standard Rst directives (i.e., implemented and working in this program only) are marked as (NonStandard) below